List of DC Comics characters: E: Ron Evers

 Ron Evers is a character in DC Comics.

-First appearing in Tales of the New Teen Titans #1, Ron Evers was the childhood friend of Victor Stone and grew up in the slums of New York City, which led him to become a criminal as an adult.
-He comes into conflict with Stone, who had since become Cyborg, and is presumed dead in their ensuing battle.
-However, he is rescued by S.T.A.R.
-Labs, transformed into a cyborg, and weaponized by the military.
-Cyborg later removes Ron's cybernetic implants, after which he reforms and founds the Church of Anti-Technocracy, an anti-technology organization.
+First appearing in Tales of the New Teen Titans #1, Ron Evers is a childhood friend of Victor Stone and grew up in the slums of New York City.
+As Evers grew older, his upbringing steered him towards a life of crime.
+Evers comes into conflict with Stone, who had since become Cyborg, and is presumed dead in their ensuing battle.

+Evers is recovered by S.T.A.R.
+Labs, converted into a cyborg, and used as a weapon for the US military.
+This path of destruction brings him into conflict with two teams of Titans and a second battle with Victor Stone.
+By the end of this conflict, Stone forcibly removes Evers's cybernetic implants, rendering him powerless.

+Following this event, Evers becomes a minister in a radical Harlem-based religious organization known as the First Church of Anti-Technocracy.
+Denouncing all forms of technological advancement, Evers petitions his followers to excise all modern technology from their life.